• Skip to primary navigation

 While deciding what I wanted to do with the lemon curd I remembered the recipe I made with lemon curd on cheesecake I made for my aunty and uncle a few years go.

 As with most cheesecake recipes I recommend making the cheesecake the day before you want to serve it.
 Cheesecake needs plenty of time to chill in the fridge so I find overnight the easiest.
-Plus, you have less to do on the day you want to serve it.
+Plus, you have less to do on the day you want to serve it, overnight cheesecake recipe for the win!
+Here are all my foolproof cheesecake recipes.

 lemon curd cheesecake cut open on a white glass cake stand